teddy-ambona/financial-data-api/README.md

 This repo is a demo project for dockerized flask applications(REST API).
 This simplified API exposes GET endpoints that allow you to pull stock prices and trading indicators.
 What is covered in this repo:

 - Github Actions CICD:
-  - static analysis: flake8, pydocstyle
+  - Static analysis: flake8, pydocstyle
   - Image misconfiguration/vulnerabilities (Trivy), passing artifacts between jobs
   - Testing patterns with Pytests (unit / integration)
   - Docker image build and distribution pattern